ImperialCollegeLondon/rcds_intro_cpp/Chapter6/README.md

-# Chapter 6

-## Algebra, armadillo, real RCDS problems
+# Chapter 6 - Algebra, armadillo, real RCDS problems

-**Subject:** Basic exercises for C++ programming.
+- Real algebra: scalar product, matrix-vector product
+- Armadillo library
+- Real RCDS problems: Rectilinear movement, estimate Higgs mass, umerical integration.

-Before starting we suggest to create a folder for Lesson 6 where you can save all files that will be created for the exercise
+Before starting we suggest to create a folder for Chapter  6 where you can save all files that will be created for the exercise
 ```bash
 cd ~/           # Go the home directory
 mkdir Chapter6  # Create the directory Chapter6